KotaOkayama/DocTranslator/README_EN.md

 # DocTranslator
-DocTranslator is a web-based document translation service that uses the Claude API to translate PowerPoint (.pptx), Word (.docx), Excel (.xlsx) and PDF files.
+DocTranslator is a web-based document translation service that uses the GenAI HUB API to translate PowerPoint (.pptx), Word (.docx), Excel (.xlsx) and PDF files.

 ## UI Screenshots